 - a) Is the area an enclave of the City that would benefit from the systematic and efficient provision of services provided by a city? - b) Is the City aware of, or anticipate development activity that would require water, sewer, and/or other municipal services to promote public health, safety and welfare in the area? - c) Is the area identified on the City's Comprehensive Plan as a commercial center, mixed-use center, entertainment center, or professional campus? - d) Is the City able to provide city services at a level equal to other comparable areas already inside the city limits? - e) Is there development potential that would benefit from a level of service provided by a city rather than an unincorporated area? - f) What is the reliability, capacity, and future public cost (if any) of current infrastructure such as roads, drainage, utilities, etc.? - g) What are the current conditions of existing public services (i.e. police, fire, etc.) as compared to the conditions that currently exist within the City?

 V. ANNEXATION PROGRAM

-The Annexation Program below outlines the ways in which areas within the Extraterritorial Jurisdiction of McKinney can be annexed.
+The Annexation Program below outlines the ways in which McKinney, a Tier 2 municipality, may pursue the annexation of areas within its Extraterritorial Jurisdiction.